joshbegley/nyt-latest/README.md

 `For the first time ever, scientists recorded a sea turtle laying eggs on a beach on the U.S. West Coast.
 A fence was erected around the eggs of the olive ridley turtle.`\
 https://www.nytimes.com/video/science/earth/100000011167855/endangered-sea-turtle-california-beach.html

-**Dolly Parton’s Nephew Is Accused of Threatening Her Estate**\
+**Dolly Parton’s Estate in Turmoil After Extortion Accusations**\
-`Ms. Parton’s manager filed a request for a restraining order against Bryan Seaver, accusing her former security provider of intimidation and extortion.`\
+`Ms. Parton’s manager requested a restraining order against her nephew and former security provider, accusing him of threats and intimidation.`\
 https://www.nytimes.com/2026/09/22/arts/music/dolly-parton-restraining-order-bryan-seaver.html

 **Trump Once Vowed to ‘Own’ Greenland.
 He Settled for Something Much Less.**\